helenuria/Petfinder-API/README.md

 list.appendChild(newImg);
 ```
 The link was more interesting.
 Pet pages in petfinder all start with the url `https://www.petfinder.com/petdetail/` followed by the Pet ID.
 So the Pet ID was extraced from response and concatenated with the url.
 But, we wanted the link shortcut to be the pet's name.
-So name variable is saved as an 'a' element', andthe url + id was assigned to the href attribute of the link, shown below:
+So name variable was saved as an 'a' element, and the url + id was assigned to the href attribute of the link, shown below:
 ```javascript
 var catName = response.petfinder.pet.name.$t;
 var id = response.petfinder.pet.id.$t;